apache/openwhisk/tools/vagrant/README.md

 ### Create a Vagrant VM

-#### Option 1: Create VM using ephemeral CouchDB
+#### Option 1: Create VM using CouchDB container
 **Important** We advise that you use this method for development of OpenWhisk.
-Please note that no data will persist between two creations of the container, data will persist after re-deploying or restarting VM.
-For more information on data store configurations see [tools/db/README.md](../db/README.md).

 ```
 # Configure with couchdb docker container running inside the VM
 ./hello
 ```

-Follow instructions [tools/db/README.md](../db/README.md) on how to configure a data store for OpenWhisk.
+Follow instructions [tools/db/README.md](../db/README.md) on how to configure the remote DB for OpenWhisk.

-#### Option 2: Create VM using Cloudant DB
+#### Option 2: Create VM using a remote Cloudant DB
 ```
 # Provide credentials for cloudant database with admin permissions
 OW_DB=cloudant OW_DB_USERNAME=xxxxx OW_DB_PASSWORD=yyyyyy ./hello
 ```

-#### Option 3: Create VM using persistent CouchDB
+#### Option 3: Create VM using a remote CouchDB
 ```
 # Provide credentials for couchdb database with admin permissions
 OW_DB=couchdb OW_DB_USERNAME=xxxxx OW_DB_PASSWORD=yyyyyy OW_DB_PROTOCOL=http OW_DB_HOST=1.2.3.4 OW_DB_PORT=5984 ./hello
 ```

+**Note** Data will persist after safe re-deploy or restating the VM, but will be destroyed if you initialze the DB.
+For more information on data store configurations see [tools/db/README.md](../db/README.md).

 ### Wait for hello action output
 ```